irasinha04/user-demo/README.md

 # user-demo
-1. Info: A CRUD project based on Spring and MongoDB
+1. Information: A CRUD project based on Spring and MongoDB
 2. Dependencies: MongoDB, Web
 3. To Run: